13 Jul 2016

 Acting-training- where to start – In my twenties I knew one thing.
 I wanted to be an actor.
 But at the time I had no idea how to go about becoming one.
 The internet was new and research was not at my fingertips the way it is today.
 So I had to study every different approach to acting the long way around.
 I had to take years of classes which I often found triggered my impulse to be a “good student.”
 Schools of any kind, acting, art, law… must by necessity present themselves as authorities.
 But schools that teach the expressive arts have a difficult task because their job is to empower the creative (rebellious) power in every artist.
 Tricky, that.
 So how does an artist find training that encourages self-empowerment?
 I’ve studied a variety of methods and hope to provide new actors with some useful information about where to start on their long adventure in the performing arts.
 Here is a comprehensive list for acting training – where to start.

-This DVD is cost effective for new actors because it is 1/3 the price of an acting class and it is a master class taught by Sanford Meisner himself in the comfort of your own home.
-It is available on DVD or instant streaming.
+This class is cost effective for new actors because it is 1/3 the price of an acting class and it is a master class taught by Sanford Meisner himself in the comfort of your own home.
+It is available on instant streaming.

 I wish you all the best on your life adventures!
 Drop me a note if you’ve found this article helpful.